aldolat/private-content/README.md

 * Added new link to plugin line in the WordPress plugins management page.
 * Updated compatibility to WordPress 5.6.

-For the complete changelog see [here](https://github.com/aldolat/private-content/blob/master/CHANGELOG.md).
+The full changelog is documented in the changelog file released along with the plugin package and is hosted on [GitHub](https://github.com/aldolat/private-content/blob/master/CHANGELOG.md).

 ## Upgrade Notice